gaganpreet/Plugbot/README.md

 --------|--------
-Auto Woot | Automatically WOOT! each song as it is played Auto Queue | Automatically add yourself back to the DJ Waitlist once you've been moved back into the crowd Userlist | A dynamic list of every user in the room, color-coded by their current vote.
-Green = "Woot", Red = "Meh", White = No vote  Special usergroups (i.e. moderator) are denoted by the icon you'd normally see in the chat
+Auto Woot | Automatically WOOT! each song as it is played Auto Queue | Automatically add yourself back to the DJ Waitlist once you've been moved back into the crowd Userlist | A dynamic list of every user in the room, optionally randomly coloured by their nick, a la IRC client style.
 Toggle UI | Allows you to easily configure your Plug.bot experience;  enable or disable each of its features at the click of a button.
 Red = Off, Green = On
 Hide Video | Hides videos from view on the site -- this is in effect until disabled Skip Video | This is exactly like hide video, except it additionally mutes the audio and will automatically re-enable everything after the current video is over